elastic/geneve/README.md

 Kind of issues observed in this area:

-1. skipped rules due to unimplemented rule type (ie. threashold) or query language (ie. lucene).
+1. skipped rules due to unimplemented rule type (ie. threshold) or query language (ie. lucene).
 	 <ins>73 rules</ins>.
 2. generation errors due to unimplemented query language features or